mlswg/mls-protocol/draft-ietf-mls-protocol.md

 pathRequired = haveUpdateOrRemove || haveNoProposalsAtAll
 ~~~~~

+To summarize, a Commit can have three different configurations, with different
+uses:

+1. An "empty" Commit that references no proposals, which updates the committer's
+   contribution to the group and provides PCS with regard to the committer.

+2. An "add-only" Commit that references only Add proposals, in which the path is
+   optional.
+Such a commit provides PCS with regard to the committer only if
+   the path field is present.

+3. A "full" Commit that references proposals of any type, which provides FS with
+   regard to any removed members and PCS for the committer and any updated
+   members.

 A member of the group creates a Commit message and the corresponding Welcome
 message at the same time, by taking the following steps: